openownership/bods-dev-handbook/translations.md

 ## Adding new languages on readthedocs

-Once you've got all your translations, you need to actually publish them.
-The process for adding a new language version of the docs on readthedocs is a bit convoluted.
+Once you've got all your translations, you need to publish them.
+The process for adding a new language version of the docs on readthedocs is as follows.

 * Go to your [readthedocs dashboard](https://readthedocs.org/dashboard) and click 'Import a Project', then 'Import manually' to the right.
   * You probably want to name it something like "Beneficial Ownership Data Standard (LANG)"